Charles de Gaulle: Personal life

 De Gaulle married Yvonne Vendroux on 7 April 1921 in Église Notre-Dame de Calais.
 They had three children: Philippe (1921–2024), Élisabeth (1924–2013), who married General Alain de Boissieu, and Anne (1928–1948).
 Anne had Down syndrome and died of pneumonia at the age of 20.

 De Gaulle always had a particular love for his daughter Anne; one Colombey resident recalled how he used to walk with her hand-in-hand around the property, talking quietly about the things she understood.
+He retained the service of a nun, Marguerite Potel, for the care of Anne.

 De Gaulle had an older brother Xavier and sister Marie-Agnes, and two younger brothers, Jacques and Pierre.

 One of de Gaulle's grandsons, also named Charles de Gaulle, was a member of the European Parliament from 1994 to 2004, his last tenure being for the far-right National Front.
 The younger Charles de Gaulle's move to the anti-Gaullist National Front was widely condemned by other family members.
 "It was like hearing the Pope had converted to Islam", one said.
 Another grandson, Jean de Gaulle, was a member of the French parliament for the centre-right UMP until his retirement in 2007.